 Digital Technical Support Data Notebook (TSDN) Submittal Requirements

 For FEMA-contracted studies/mapping projects (including projects initiated under the CTP Program), FEMA mapping partners and contractors must organize deliverable materials in a standardized format.
 This allows FEMA to maintain nationwide standards for mapping under the NFIP.
 The current FEMA standard is the TSDN.
 The TSDN contains all of the support data for a community for which FEMA published a flood map and revisions to that flood map.
-The requirements for the TSDN are documented in Appendix M of FEMA's Guidelines and Specifications for Flood Hazard Mapping Partners.
+The requirements for the TSDN are documented in FEMA's Appendix M: Guidance for Technical and Administrative Support Data.

 For More Information